Samran10/ds_CA/README.md

-#I will be working on a Library Management System, this will be connected to the mysql database.
+#I will be working on a Multiplayer Game, this will be created in Unity using the Photon Pun 2 Services.
-#Users will be able to look up books and use functions like Check out & Check in.
+#Users will be able to play against other players in the game and be able to game rooms.
-#This will be using concurrency
-#Add to cart function